-The Designated Election Official shall thank the elector, and the elector shall promptly leave the voting location.
+The Designated Election Official shall confirm that the ballot has been scanned and, following this confirmation, the elector shall promptly leave the voting location.

 A person whose ballot has been placed in the ballot box is deemed to have voted.